vickiss/SSID-Scanner/README.md

 # SSID-Scanner

-Collect SSID of all networks around you
+Scan and collect SSID of all networks around you 🕸️